line/promgen/CONTRIBUTING.md

 promgen runserver
 ```

+By default promgen listens on port `8000`.
+Login with the user `admin` and password `admin`.
+Remember to change the password!

 > Note: Promgen strives to be a standard Django application.
 Make sure to apply standard Django development patterns.

 #### Custom Configuration Directory

 By default `promgen` uses `~/.config/promgen` as its configuration directory.
-This can be changed by setting the environment variable `CONFIG_DIR` to an alternative location whenever calling `promgen ...` commands.
+This can be changed by setting the environment variable `PROMGEN_CONFIG_DIR` to an alternative location whenever calling `promgen ...` commands.

 ### Contributor license agreement